day8/re-frame/docs/MentalModelOmnibus.md

 Assembler instructions are data, right?
 They have to be "executed" by a machine.
 I'd like you to look back at the collection of events above the same way.

+Mental Model:
-> Events are the assembly language of your app.
+  - Events are the assembly language of your app.
 They are instructions.
-These instructions are data.
+  - These instructions are data.
 One after another gets executed by your functioning app.

-> Collectively, the events you design form a Domain Specific Language (DSL).
+  - Collectively, the events you design form a Domain Specific Language (DSL).
 The language of your system.

-> And, collectively, the Event
-Handlers you register create the Virtual Machine on which this DSL executes.
+  - And, collectively, the Event Handlers you register create the Virtual Machine (VM) on which this DSL executes.

-> Data is executed by the VM you create.
-All very Clojure.
+> So, data is executed by the re-frame VM you create.
+Which is all data oriented and Clojurian.

 I find James Reeves' talks to be excellent (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)